 Affiliation: |

-none - formerly The Ringmasters (w/ Carl "Crippler" Stevens) | ||||
+none - formerly The Ringmasters (w/ Carl Stevens) | ||||

 Titles Held: | AWA World Heavyweight Title (1975-1978), AWA World Tag Team Titles (3 w/ Carl Stevens) | ||||

-Years Active: | AWA, 1970-1978 & WCWF, 1978-1982 (career, 1955-1982) | ||||
+Years Active: | AWA, 1970-1978; WCWF, 1978-1982; career, 1955-1982 | ||||

 Real World Analogy: | Nick Bockwinkel | ||||